 More than one million people visit Red Rock each year, but that number is dwarfed by the hordes of visitors to the Grand Canyon, one of the world's most popular national attractions.
 The park is a five-hour drive from Las Vegas, but a handful of companies offer helicopter tours from Boulder City that land inside the canyon, within the Hualapai Indian Reservation.

 The flight from Boulder City takes roughly 35 minutes.
 It passes over Hoover Dam and Lake Mead before making a 3,500-foot descent into the canyon.
-Mischa Maliski of Papillon Grand Canyon Helicopter Tours says the National Parks Service banned scenic tours within national park boundaries nearly a decade ago, after a series of crashes.
+Mischa Maliski of Papillon Grand Canyon Helicopter Tours says the National Parks Service banned scenic tours within national park boundaries a decade ago, after a series of crashes.
 Now, flights must land just outside the park on Hualapai land.
 Visitors are treated to a small picnic lunch and a champagne toast before returning to Nevada.

 On the town